Yorkshire's Independent Restaurant Guide

 Stuzzi, Harrogate

-We’re big fans of Salvo’s Salumeria, the café cum deli in Headingley run by John and Gip Dammone, so when we heard about Stuzzi and the four ex-employees who had spent four months on an Italian road trip learning about ingredients and suppliers before opening their own restaurant in Harrogate, we had to check them out.
+We were big fans of Salvo’s in Headingley run by John and Gip Dammone, until it sadly closed in 2023 after umpteen years Happily Stuzzi goes on, run by four ex-employees of Salvo’s who spent four months on an Italian road trip learning about ingredients and suppliers before opening their own restaurant in Harrogate, and then Leeds.

-And, verily, it was good, from the deli stocked with pastas and olive oils to the counter with takeaway breads and pastries but most of all the café with its changing menu of reasonably priced dishes like arancini, frito misto, meatballs, braised octopus with potato and chilli salad, chicken stuffed with Italian sausage wrapped in pancetta, cheese croquettes with salsa verde and grey mullet with pine nuts and grapes.
+It’s a café with a changing menu of reasonably priced dishes like arancini, frito misto, meatballs, braised octopus with potato and chilli salad, chicken stuffed with Italian sausage wrapped in pancetta, cheese croquettes with salsa verde and grey mullet with pine nuts and grapes.

 It’s opposite the Conference Centre so a nifty place for delegates to drop the corporate hotel breakfast in favour of eating local on fennel sausage sandwiches, baked eggs with tomato and cheese or toasted pannafruttone and – naturalmente – excellent coffee.